secretstartups/handbook/product/growth/expansion/index.html.md

 ## Communication

-- [Public Issue Board](https://gitlab.com/gitlab-org/growth/product/-/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=); to propose an experiment for the `~"group::expansion"` team, create a new issue label it with `~"devops::growth"``~"group::expansion"'
+- [Public Issue Board](https://gitlab.com/gitlab-org/growth/product/-/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=); to propose an experiment for the `~"group::expansion"` team, create a new issue label it with `~"devops::growth"` `~"group::expansion"`

 ## How We Work

-As part of the wider Growth stage we track and work on issues with the label combination of `~"devops::growth"` `~"group::expansion"'.
+As part of the wider Growth stage we track and work on issues with the label combination of `~"devops::growth"` `~"group::expansion"`.

 ### Product Development Flow